Ericdiii/Documents/Electronic Design Competition.md

 June, 2018

-To students Yang Di, Jianing Li, and Shumin Lin:
+To students Yang Di, Jianing Li, and Shumin Lin:</br>
 In the 13th "Chuangxing Cup" Practice Ability Competition of our institute, they achieved excellent results and won the third prize of the electronic design competition.
 This certificate is hereby issued as a reward.

 School of Electronics and Information Engineering</br>